shimaore/astonishing-competition/middleware/client/in-call.coffee.md

           await sleep_until start_time.clone().add seconds: end_of_interval

-then once for every rating interval.
+then once for every interval.

           while running

 Note: we always compute the conditions at the _end_ of the _upcoming_ interval, and we do not start an interval that would result in a rejection.
-(In other words, we attempt to maintain the invariant implemented by `rating_ornaments`.)
+(In other words, we attempt to maintain the invariant implemented by `incall_script`.)

             end_of_interval += interval
             await incall_execute end_of_interval